TheNekOz/TheNekOz/README.md

 * Looking into learning other programming languages

+* Shards of Reality - 3D Modelling and Texturing

 <!---
 TheNekOz/TheNekOz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.